Tisha Lewis: Early life and education

 Lewis graduated from Virginia Tech, earning a Bachelor of Arts degree in Journalism and Spanish.

 Career

 At 14 years old, Lewis was selected to become a “Posse Member” and Co-Host on Black Entertainment Television’s nationally televised talk show Teen Summit.
 From 2006 to 2009, she was an anchor and reporter at NBC in Miami, Florida.

 In July 2009, Lewis joined the CW's The Morning Show where she anchored news headlines on the network's flagship morning show.
-In January 2010, she joined FOX in Indianapolis, Indiana as an anchor and reporter.
+In January 2010, she joined WXIN in Indianapolis, Indiana as an anchor and reporter.

 Lewis is a founding member of Fox News Channel's flagship Apprentice Program.
 In 2014, she was an invited special guest at the Ailes Apprentice Program's 10th Anniversary.

 On June 18, 2015 it was announced that Lewis would join the FOX 5 News team in Washington, DC as a reporter and anchor.